nfdi4cat/pid4cat-handle-dev-server/README.md

 ### Step 2: Configure Environment

 Before starting the containers, configure any environment settings and provide the keys you generated in Step 1.
-They should be added each in a single line to `docker-compose.yaml` file.
+Add each on a single line to the `docker-compose.yml` file.

-To convert the keys into the required format, run in git bash:
+To convert the keys into the required format, run in Git Bash:

 ```bash
 # Private key